 But therein lies the problem.

-Granted, I work online now (blogging) and there are times it’s a necessity.
+Granted, I work mostly online now and there are times it’s a necessity.
 But when I’m honest with myself, the phone habit leads to far more time spent than just working.

 It’s truly a love/hate relationship- I hate what my time spent on my phone does to my life, but I must apparently love whatever I’m doing on it because it sure is a hard habit to change.

-But there were other revelations I came to in those two days.
+But there were other revelations I came to in those two days of unconnected bliss.

 First, I was less anxious without my “device” lurking at my work desk, my kitchen table, my countertop, my car console, in my back pocket (where I would inevitably sit on it 6 times an hour).

 A weight was lifted — like I had returned to my pre-2002 anonymity for a moment.

 I actually felt a little sneaky about it.